Security Practices at Webex Events

 Intrusion Detection and Prevention

 We are all for support from the Internet community, but not when it comes to administering our systems.
 Webex Events has adopted a walled-city security model that layers perimeter security controls.
-Everything from AWS security groups and cloud-native analogs, to traditional firewalls, are deployed and managed at the network perimeter and around internal system resources.
+AWS security groups and cloud-native controls are deployed and managed at the network perimeter and around internal system resources.
 All application traffic must also traverse our web application firewall, configured to prevent attacks targeting web applications.
-High walls are great, but they are not perfect, so we also have intrusion monitoring and alerting utilities to let the Webex security team know if a barbarian has made it past the gate.
+High walls are great, but they are not perfect, so we also have intrusion monitoring and alerting utilities to let the Cisco security teams know if a barbarian has made it past the gate.

 Incident Response

-Our incident management program is comprised of policies and procedures informed by the NIST 800-61 guidelines.
-While our goal is to never need it (other than for annual program testing, of course), the program entails notifying impacted clients without undue delay when a security incident affects their data or use of applications.
-In most cases, notification would occur via email.
-For prolonged outages or incidents, a web conference bridge will be availed.
+Our incident management program is comprised of policies and procedures aligned with Cisco’s broader cybersecurity incident response processes.
+While our goal is to never need it, other than for annual program testing, the program entails notifying impacted clients without undue delay when a security incident affects their data or use of applications, as appropriate and consistent with applicable obligations.
 Clients can always monitor the status of our applications at https://status.socio.events.

 Logging and Monitoring